maxchaplin0610/sigmaOSPrototype/README.md

 .onReceive(NotificationCenter.default.publisher(for: UITextField.textDidBeginEditingNotification)) { obj in

-if let textField = obj.object **as**?
+  if let textField = obj.object as?
 UITextField {

   textField.selectedTextRange = textField.textRange(from: textField.beginningOfDocument, to: textField.endOfDocument)

   }

 }